scala/scala3/docs/docs/reference/other-new-features/export.md

  - However, export aliases can implement deferred members of base classes.

 Export aliases for value definitions are marked by the compiler as "stable".
-This means that they they can be used as parts of stable identifier paths, even though they are technically methods.
+This means that they can be used as parts of stable identifier paths, even though they are technically methods.
 For instance, the following is OK:
 ```scala
   class C { type T }
   object O { val c: C = ... }